BobZhang26/BobZhang26/README.md

-Here’s a GitHub profile README tailored to your background and career goals.
-You can copy and paste this into your GitHub profile or modify it further to add more personal touches:

----

-# Hi, I'm [Your Name] 👋
+# Hi, I'm Bob Zhang 👋

 I'm currently pursuing a second Master's degree in **Interdisciplinary Data Science** at **Duke University**, specializing in: